KhushiS6/KhushiS6/README.md

 On my GitHub, you can explore a variety of my projects, from interactive charts to analytical tools.
 Each project showcases different aspects of my work and my approach to solving data problems.

-Feel free to explore my repositories, and connect with me if you’re interested in discussing data science, collaborating on projects, or just sharing a passion for data-driven insights!
+Feel free to explore my repositories, and connect with me if you’re interested in discussing data science, collaborating on projects, or just sharing a passion for data-driven insights on www.linkedin.com/in/khushi-sinha-ds6.

 ###